magomimmo/modern-cljs/doc/first-edition/tutorial-03.md

-In this tutorial you are going to substitute the external http-server that we configured in [tutorial 2][1] with [Ring][2] and [Compojure][5], the most standard way run a web-based CLJ application.
+In this tutorial you are going to substitute the external http-server that we configured in [tutorial 2][1] with [Ring][2] and [Compojure][5], the most standard way to run a web-based CLJ application.

 ## Introduction